sdetmharinavi/hnvtx/scripts/output.md

 /**
  * Reads a File object and returns its contents as a 2D array using xlsx.
- * @param file The File object to read.
- * @returns A Promise that resolves to a 2D array of the sheet data.
  */
 const parseExcelFile = async (file: File): Promise<unknown[][]> => {
-  // THE FIX: Dynamic Import
   const XLSX = await import('xlsx');

   return new Promise((resolve, reject) => {